 As an institution dedicated to the study of health care, University of Health Sciences and Pharmacy in St. Louis places a great emphasis on personal health and well-being.
 The University requires that all students be covered by a comprehensive medical and prescription drug insurance plan.
-Students will be required to show proof of coverage by a health insurance policy or enroll under the University-sponsored plan through Wellfleet.
+Students will be required to show proof of coverage by a health insurance policy or enroll under the University-sponsored plan through Wellfleet, administered by Gallagher Student Health.

 It is imperative that students watch for emails during the summer for specific health insurance open enrollment and waiver information.
-Detailed instructions will also be emailed in July together with the summer tuition statement.
-Every student has to take action every year to either waive or enroll under the University sponsored plan.
-Students who will not take appropriate action by showing proof of other coverage before the Aug.
-31, 2021, deadline will be submitted for enforced enrollment and billed for the annual student health insurance plan through Wellfleet.
+Detailed instructions are emailed during the summer and with the summer tuition statement.
+Every student has to take action every year to either waive or enroll under the University-sponsored plan.
+Students who do not take appropriate action by showing proof of other coverage before the Aug.
+31, 2022, deadline will be submitted for enforced enrollment and billed for the annual student health insurance plan through Wellfleet.
 This policy cannot be canceled.

-The University's plan will be in effect Aug.
-1, 2021, through July 31, 2022.
+The University's plan is in effect Aug.
+1, 2022, through July 31, 2023.

-- A complete summary of the benefits can be found at uhsp.edu/campuslife/health/student-healthinsurance.html. - The approximate cost estimate for the 2021-2022 school year is \$4,429 which will be divided into twosemester payments. - Financial aid packages can be adjusted to cover this cost. - Students must first be enrolled in fall courses, and then take action to enroll or submit a waiver through Aug.
-31, 2021
+- A complete summary of the benefits can be found on our website - The approximate cost estimate for the 2022-2023 school year is \$4,573. - Financial aid packages can be adjusted to cover this cost. - Students must first be enrolled in fall courses, and then take action to enroll or submit a waiver through Aug.
+31, 2022